Skip to main content

 }, 5000);

-By accessing the value attribute via getAttribute() doesn't return the current value but instead returns the value that was used to initiate the <input> element.
-This is one of the few scenarios when the HTML attribute doesn't return the same value as the DOM property.
+Calling getAttribute('value') doesn’t return the current value.
+It returns the initial value that was used to set up the <input> element.
+That’s one of the cases where the HTML attribute and the DOM property point to different things.